SESAME-Synchrotron/BEATS_tomoscan/docs/source/dashboard_mainWindow.rst

 .. warning:: If one of the common IOCs is stopped, the other controlling sections will be disabled until all the common IOCs are running.

-.. warning:: If the radiation or photon shutters are closed or PSS is interlocked, the other controlling sections will be disabled until all the common IOCs are running.
+.. warning:: If the combined stopper shutter has fault or PSS is interlocked, the DAQ Tomoscan is available only on *Testing Mode*.

-.. warning:: If the radiation, photon or combined stopper shutters have faults, the other controlling sections will be disabled until all the common IOCs are running.

 .. note:: In scanning techniques section, the python server (start button) is disabled until the tomoscan IOC is started.